barryanders/mac-primer/README.md

 ### Install Apps

-Run this script to install the packages listed in the [apps folder](https://github.com/barryanders/mac-primer/tree/main/apps).
+Run this script to install the packages listed in the Apps folder.

 ```bash
 ~//apps/install.sh